ICNC Monograph Series

 Digital monograph copies are available free of charge on the ICNC website and print and e-book copies can be ordered on demand online via an international provider.
 We price monographs at-cost to maximize their availability and affordability.

-The Editor of the ICNC Monograph Series is ICNC’s Senior Director for Education and Research, Dr. Maciej Bartkowski.
+The Editor of the ICNC Monograph Series is ICNC Advisor, Dr. Maciej Bartkowski.

 To learn more about past monograph awardees, see recipients in 2017, 2016, 2015, and 2014.